Skip to main content

 Descriptor Issues

-• Parent company name used instead of brand
+• The parent company name shows instead of the brand.

 Legitimate Confusion